 Various federal and state statutes prohibit certain actions that adversely affect endangered or threatened species and their habitat, migratory birds, wetlands, and natural resources.
 These statutes include the Endangered Species Act ("ESA"), the Migratory Bird Treaty Act ("MBTA") and the Clean Water Act.
 The U.S. Fish and Wildlife Service ("FWS") may designate critical habitat areas that it believes are necessary for survival of threatened or endangered species.
 As a result of a 2011 settlement agreement, the FWS was required to determine whether to identify more than 250 species as endangered or threatened under the ESA by no later than completion of the agency's 2017 fiscal year.
 The FWS missed the deadline but reportedly continues to review new species for protected status under the ESA pursuant to the settlement agreement.
 A critical habitat designation could result in further material restrictions on federal land use or on private land use and could delay or prohibit land access or development.
 Where takings of or harm to species or damages to wetlands, habitat, or natural resources occur or may occur, government entities or at times private parties may act to prevent or restrict oil and natural gas exploration activities or seek damages for any injury, whether resulting from drilling or construction or releases of oil, wastes, hazardous substances or other regulated materials, and in some cases, criminal penalties may result.
 Similar protections are offered to migratory birds under the MBTA.
 Recently, there have been renewed calls to review protections currently in place for the dunes sagebrush lizard, whose habitat includes portions of the Permian Basin, and to reconsider listing the species under the ESA.
 While some of our operations may be located in areas that are designated as habitats for endangered or threatened species or that may attract migratory birds, we believe that we are in substantial compliance with the ESA and the MBTA, and we are not aware of any proposed ESA listings that will materially affect our operations.
-Nevertheless, we are monitoring proposed listings by the FWS, such as the January 2022 proposal to list the Sacramento Mountains checkerspot butterfly in New Mexico, to ensure continued compliance.
+Nevertheless, we are monitoring listings and proposed listings by the FWS to ensure continued compliance.
+In November 2022, FWS listed the southern distinct population segments of the lesser prairie-chicken that occupy habitats in eastern New Mexico and the southwest Texas Panhandle.
+In January 2023, FWS listed the Sacramento Mountains checkerspot butterfly in New Mexico.
 The federal government in the past has issued indictments under the MBTA to several oil and natural gas companies after dead migratory birds were found near reserve pits associated with drilling activities.
-In January 2020, a new DOI rule went into effect clarifying that only the intentional taking of protected migratory birds is subject to prosecution under the MTBA.
-In December 2021, however, that rule was revoked, and a new rule took effect reinstating the prohibition on incidental takes under the MTBA.
+In January 2020, a new DOI rule went into effect clarifying that only the intentional taking of protected migratory birds is subject to prosecution under the MBTA.
+In December 2021, however, that rule was revoked, and a new rule took effect reinstating the prohibition on incidental takes under the MBTA.
 The identification or designation of previously unprotected species as threatened or endangered in areas where underlying property operations are conducted could cause us to incur increased costs arising from species protection measures or could result in limitations on our development activities that could have an adverse impact on our ability to develop and produce our oil and natural gas reserves.
 If we were to have a portion of our leases designated as critical or suitable habitat, it could adversely impact the value of our leases.